Ukraine and Russia: What you need to know right now

 * Russia rushed forward two payments on its international debt on Friday in its latest attempt to stave off a default that has looked on cards since its invasion of Ukraine.

-(Compiled by Richard Pullin and Frances Kerry)
+(Compiled by Frances Kerry and Nick Zieminski)